kyesh/jekyll-now/about.md

 permalink: /about/
 ---

-My day job is working at Ford as a Sytems Engineer on their Autnmouse Vehicle Program.
+My day job is working at Ford as a Sytems Engineer on their Autonomous Vehicle Program.
 This site is to document my side projects I work on so other people may replicate, learn or expand upon them.

 ### Contact me